sogaiu/janet-ref/README.md

   -h, --help                  show this output

   -d, --doc [<thing>]         show doc
-  -x, --eg [<thing>]          show examples
   -q, --quiz [<thing>]        show quiz question
+  -u, --usage [<thing>]       show usages

   --bash-completion           output bash-completion bits --fish-completion           output fish-completion bits --zsh-completion            output zsh-completion bits --raw-all                   show all things to help completion

-With a thing, but no options, show docs and examples.
+With a thing, but no options, show docs and usages.

 With the `-d` or `--doc` option, show docs for thing, or if none specified, for a randomly chosen one.

-With the `-x` or `--eg` option, show examples for specified thing, or if none specified, for a randomly chosen one.

 With the `-q` or `--quiz` option, show quiz question for specified thing, or if none specified, for a randonly chosen one.

+With the `-u` or `--usage` option, show usages for specified thing, or if none specified, for a randomly chosen one.

 With no arguments, lists all things.